sybrenjansen/mpire/docs/index.rst

 MPIRE, short for MultiProcessing Is Really Easy, is a Python package for multiprocessing, but faster and more user-friendly than the default multiprocessing package.
-It combines the convenient map like functions of ``multiprocessing.Pool`` with the benefits of using copy-on-write shared objects of ``multiprocessing.Process``, together with easy-to-use worker state, worker insights, and progress bar functionality.
+It combines the convenient map like functions of ``multiprocessing.Pool`` with the benefits of using copy-on-write shared objects of ``multiprocessing.Process`` (not supported for Windows), together with easy-to-use worker state, worker insights, and progress bar functionality.

 Features
 --------